DoctorKhan/The-Human-Experiment-Book/BOOK_QUESTIONS.md

     - What is the consequence of this persistence today?
         - **Answer:** The latent psychic abilities inherited from the Albian lineage are beginning to re-emerge genetically in the modern population, creating new psychic potential and conflict.
     - Was the 17:1 female-to-male ratio a deliberate design by the creators to control genetic propagation?
-    - Was the "Age of Heroes" a golden age of wisdom and guidance, or a dark age of conflict and tyranny?
+    - Was the "Age of legends" a golden age of wisdom and guidance, or a dark age of conflict and tyranny?

 ### **Chapter 6: Myth as Memory & The Bronze Age Conflict**
 - What was the purpose of the stone circles (e.g., Stonehenge) built by the Albians?